 Third Man Records has a Mothership, and I know he’s used the B1 for his guitar, though most of his own stuff is recorded to analog tape.
 But Vance Powell, Jack White’s engineer and producer, is a Mothership user.

-How did your first 2011 “Flight of the Mothership Tour” tour fared compared to this tour?
+How did your first “Flight of the Mothership” tour in 2011 fare compared to the current tour?

 Is success for Burl mainly measured in how many units you’re able to ship, or are there other factors?